Our Services

 If any issues arise, switch to a timed session earlier in the day.

 RLT is generally safe, but if you have serious or persistent symptoms—like unexplained fatigue, chronic pain, or sleep disturbances—it's important to get a professional evaluation.
-To help identify what might be causing your symptoms, try using a Medically approved LLM Symptom Checker Chat Bot that can provide personalized insights and help you understand when to seek care.
+If you're experiencing any concerning symptoms and want to better understand what might be going on, consider using a free AI symptom checker to get personalized insights in just minutes and learn when to seek medical care.

 Always speak to a doctor if you experience: